budostylz/e15/Independent-Study/README.md

 ## webpack.config.js

-### We're going to create our `webpack.config.js` file which will map our assets and builds.
+### We're going to create our `webpack.config.js` file which map our assets and builds.
 ### Create a `webpack.config.js` file at the root directory
 ![node dependencies and webpack](https://github.com/budostylz/e15/blob/master/Independent-Study/images/webpack-standalone/js/image14.1.PNG)